BioinfoMachineLearning/ScHiCEDRN/README.md

 Utils: Scripts used for loss function and analyze outputs
 ```

-## Single cell Hic dataset used in the paper
+## Single cell HiC dataset used in the paper

 ```
-The Cooler file dataset for Human cells with GEO number GSE130711 can be get from https://salkinstitute.app.box.com/s/fp63a4j36m5k255dhje3zcj5kfuzkyj1
+The Cooler file dataset for Human cells with GEO number GSE130711 can be get from https://salkinstitute.app.box.com/s/fp63a4j36m5k255dhje3zcj5kfuzkyj1 or more detailed Human single-cell data at https://salkinstitute.app.box.com/s/fp63a4j36m5k255dhje3zcj5kfuzkyj1/folder/82405563291
 The Cooler file format dataset for Drosophila was obtained from GEO with code GSE131811 can be get from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131811
 ```